-Based on the above Scope of Work, the study is built upon the baseline survey carried out by BCAS as Environment and Social Consultant for the Environmental and Social Impact Assessment (ESIA) during March 2017 to September 2017.
+Based on the above Scope of Work, the study built upon the baseline survey carried out by BCAS as Environment and Social Consultant for the Environmental and Social Impact Assessment (ESIA) during March 2017 to September 2017.
 The ESIA was carried out to comply with the TOR provided by TSEL as well as to comply with the conditions of the Site Clearance by DoE.

 This ESIA have been carried out as a follow up study of IEE and is based on the primary data generated during the period from March 2017 to September 2017.
 Secondary data was obtained from various sources and field visits.
-Several field visits were undertaken to the project location with a view to update the findings of the baseline study carried out by BCAS.
+Several field visits had been undertaken to the project location with a view to update the findings of the baseline study carried out by BCAS.
 During the study period the following steps were followed:

-- 1. Baseline Survey/monitoring data acquisition for both environmental and social issues to carry out the ESIA; - 2.
+- 1. Baseline Survey/monitoring data acquisition of the baseline both environmental and social to carry out the ESIA; - 2.
 Understanding the technical aspects of the power plant through primary field data, secondary literature and stakeholder consultations; - 3.
-Identification of the potential environmental impacts and evaluating the consequences through using a checklist based method; - 4.
-Identification of impacts was undertaken using a Checklist Matrix and Issues forecasting tabular methods; - 5.
-Discuss with the people living in the plant area about the mitigation measures suggested in the ESIA, through stakeholder's consultations and general public consultation; - 6.
-Development of an Environmental and Social Management Plan (ESMP) for possible mitigation/ enhancement measures, respectively, for negative and beneficial impacts; - 7.
+Identification of potential environmental impacts and evaluating the consequences through using a checklist method has been carried out; - 4.
+Identification of impacts was undertaken using Checklist Matrix and Issues forecasting tabular methods; - 5.
+Discuss with the people living in the plant area about the mitigation measures suggested in the ESIA through stakeholder's consultations and general public consultation; - 6.
+Development of an Environmental and Social Management Plan (ESMP) for possible mitigation/enhancing measures, respectively, for negative and beneficial impacts; - 7.
 Suggestion of mitigation measures for residual impacts; - 8.
 Completion of a comprehensive social impact assessment through primary data collection; - 9.
 Primary data collection from 30% of the total households within 1 km radius of the project area included in the baseline study carried out by BCAS.
-The criteria for choosing 30% of households within 1 km radius of the project site was judgmental; based on the expected picture required for the specific study.
+The criteria for choosing 30% of households within 1 km radius of the project site was judgmental based on the expected picture required for the specific study.
 Additionally, the area is in a mixed rural cum industrial zone.
-A power plant and a few brick kilns are situated in the close vicinity of the TSEL power plant.
-In choosing the households, only the nearby rural households were chosen; as they are likely to be affected most during construction and operation.
-A number of Focus Group Discussions (FGDs) with the different categories of stakeholders were held, including women; - 10.
-Detailed environmental and socio-economic baseline survey was undertaken throughout the potential higher impact zone (0.4km radius), and low impact zone (0.6km radius) of the project airshed.
-The basis was that the impacts of the project were not expected to exceed the standards in the considered radius both from the environmental and social impacts due to the project.
-This is evident from the findings in the anticipated environmental impacts of this study, show that these are well within the DOE standards.
-During the mapping exercise, in-depth consultations with local stakeholders were carried out to aid accurate identification of the plots.
-Use of maps and also utilization of the historic maps was undertaken for identifying the plots and ground elevation levels.
-Field verification was undertaken by the team leader, after the field data collection.
-Updated GIS version was used to finalize the land use map; and
+A power plant and few brick fields are situated within close vicinity of the power plant.
+In choosing the households only the nearby rural households were chosen, as they are going to be affected mostly during construction and operation.
+A number of Focus Group Discussions (FGDs) with the different categories of stakeholders were held including women;

+10. Detailed environmental and socio-economic baseline survey was undertaken throughout the high impact zone (0.4km radius), and low impact zone (0.6km radius) of the project airshed.
+The basis was that the impact of the project was not expected to exceed the considered radius both from the environmental and social economic impacts due to the project.
+This is evident from the findings in the anticipated environmental impacts of this study which shows that they are well within the DOE standards.
+During the mapping exercise, in-depth consultations with local stakeholders were carried out to aid accurate identification of suitable plots.
+Use of maps and also utilization of the historic maps was undertaken for identifying the plots and ground level.
+Field verification was undertaken by the team leader after the field data collection.
+Updated GIS version was applied to finalize the land use map; and

-The following primary data were obtained during the ESIA process:
+The following primary data was obtained during the ESIA processes:

 - Socio-Economic survey data;

 - Baseline air quality data;

-- Baseline noise data (day and night times);
+- Baseline noise data (day and night time);

 - Groundwater data from deep and shallow tube wells; and

 - Surface Water data